biohazard999/DX13_2/_Blog/Part2.md

 # DevExpress 13.2 Review - Part 2 #

-In the last review I showed only some of the new small improvements I noticed during migration, so now go to the great stuff!
+In the last review, I showed only some of the new small improvements I noticed during migration, so now go to the great stuff!

 ## WinForms ##